 (e) there is no evidence of safety measures being compromised;

-(f) the appropriate metering seals are correctly applied to the Metering Equipment in accordance with prescribed standards which will be equivalent to Appendix 8 of Schedule 5 of the Meter Operation Code of Practice Agreement; and
+[CP1566-HK] (f) the appropriate metering seals are correctly applied to the Metering Equipment in accordance with prescribed standards in BSCP06 ; and

 (g) there are no de-energised circuits.

-12.14 For Meters with integral Outstations that provide a cumulative reading of the prime Meter register equivalent to the total consumption or production of that Meter, carry out an in-house daily mini-MAR, as defined in Section 9.1h.
+[CP1566-HK] 12.14 For Meters with integral Outstations that provide a cumulative reading of the prime Meter register equivalent to the total consumption or production of that Meter, carry out an in-house daily mini-MAR, as defined in Section 9.1 (h) .

-12.15 If the daily mini-MAR exceeds the stated tolerance, and it is considered to be a significant error, the CDCA shall report it to the registrant as a Metering Fault.
+[CP1566-HK] 12.15 If the daily mini-MAR exceeds the stated tolerance, and it is considered to be a significant error, the CDCA shall report it to the Registrant as a Metering Fault.

 12A.
 Sealing of Metering Equipment